galimba/Jackson-deserialization-PoC/README.md

 * _step two_ : make up some objects to serialize/unserialize explicitly latest _Jackson_ functions
 * _step three_ : explicitly make the code vulnerable, as in this talk [13]

 Technically speaking, even though I'd be developing "a _Spring_ app" that uses _Jackson_ and has a known deserialization vulnerability, the issue is the vulnerability wouldn't be on _Spring_. _Andrea Brancaleoni_ at _Doyensec_ wrote a cool breakdown for this kind of issue [11].
 In fact, the fact that _Spring_ was used wouldn't be of any consequence in this scenario: I'd only be cheating myself.
-Since I don't think my challenger meant for me to interpret the original statement in this manner, I'm not gonna move forward with that plan.
+Since I don't think my challenger meant for me to interpret the original statement in this manner.

 Now, I believe the spirit of this PoC is to learn to exploit a version of _Spring_ that is not vulnerable on it's own, but because it implicitly uses a vulnerable _Jackson_ version, any app that uses it is inherinherently and indirectly exploitable.
 With that in mind, I've found this post [7] by _Brian Vermeer_ from exactly 6 months ago.
 He describes a vulnerability in _Spring Boot_ (_v2.1.7_).
 The vulnerability exists because that version uses an old version of `jackson-databind` (_2.9.9_).
 Apparently, it was quickly fixed in _Jackson v2.9.9.3_.
 Current release as of today is _2.10.2_ [8].

 The _Spring Boot_ version I was using yesterday was _v2.2.0_, but only because that's the one I downloaded from the website to follow the guide.
 I can imagine how a lot of applications haven't updated their _Spring Boot_ over the past few months.
 Furthermore, I can picture a lot of developers not having a clue on which _Jackson_ version their _Spring_ code is relying on... and thinking _if it ain't broke, don't fix it_.
-Note to self: Further reading on this vulnerabilities: search the web for `CVE-2019-14379` and `CVE-2019-14439`.
+Note to self: Further reading on this vulnerabilities: search the web for `CVE-2019-14379`,`CVE-2019-12086` and `CVE-2019-14439`.

 So... now the plan is to attempt to use the same tutorial I used yesterday, but with a rolled-back version of _Spring_.
 That way, I'd be properly simulating our scenario: A year old webapp that has been partially updated but still uses _Jackson v2.9.9_ [9]